![]() |

 Peer Review process

-The group of referees of the journal is made up of professionals with extensive experience in the academic and research world, as well as in the field of knowledge they are consulted in, from various institutions.
-They are active professionals and must comply with the ethical obligations of referees and with the principles described by the Committee on Publication Ethics (Ethics-COPE).
+The group of referees of the journal is made up of professionals with experience in the academic and research world, as well as in the field of knowledge they are consulted in, from various institutions.
+The journal also strives to maintain a peer review board with international geographic representation.
+They must comply with the ethical obligations of referees set out in the Ethics and Negligence Statement of our Editorial Policy and with the principles described by the Committee on Publication Ethics (Ethics-COPE).

-The evaluators will assess, impartially, rigorously and objectively, the originality, timeliness, quality, scientific rigour and contribution to science of the work, as well as its coherence and compliance with the editorial standards and requirements for publication.
+The evaluators will assess, impartially, rigorously and objectively, the originality, timeliness, quality, scientific rigour and contribution of the work.
 The evaluation will also include the verification of ethical aspects, with the aim of avoiding bad scientific practices, such as plagiarism.
-A standardised form approved by the Editorial Board will be used for this purpose.
-The texts assigned to the reviewers will be treated as confidential documents.
-As a result of the evaluation, the reviewers will express their conclusions, comments and observations for the improvement and correction of the document in a clear, concise and well-founded written opinion.
+A standardised evaluation form approved by the Editorial Board will be used to carry out the evaluation.
+Manuscripts will be prepared for review in a manner that does not reveal the identity of the authors (eliminating names, affiliations, acknowledgements, etc.) and will be treated as confidential documents.
+As a result of the evaluation, the reviewers will express their conclusions in a clear, concise and well-founded written opinion.
+All information in the manuscript and the evaluation is confidential and reviewers must guarantee this confidentiality.

-The Editorial Board will receive a recommendation from the reviewers to:
+The Executive Editor will receive a recommendation from the reviewers to:

 The opinions that emerge from this process, including the decision to approve, revise or reject the work, will only be made known to the author by the main editor.
-Both the Editorial Board and the peer reviewers will ensure compliance with established ethical standards and avoid any conflict of interest.
+The editor will make the final decision on the publication of the article, based on the recommendations of the reviewers.
+Authors will receive a communication with the editorial decision.

-All papers submitted to the journal will undergo a peer review process (except for notes, book reviews, events, or other papers published in peer-reviewed scientific journals, which will be evaluated and approved by the main editor).
 The maximum time between the acceptance of the article and the first evaluation by the referees will be up to 30 days.
-A submitted paper may be evaluated up to a maximum of 3 times, depending on the complexity of the changes and the suggestions of the referees.
+A manuscript may undergo a maximum of three rounds of review (initial submission and up to two rounds of major revisions) before a final decision of acceptance or rejection is made.
 The total time of the academic evaluation process will not exceed 3 months.
 The date of approval of the papers will be fixed from the moment the final version has been approved.

 When the submitted paper is accepted by the reviewers with no proposed changes, it will move on to the next stage: editorial correction of style, editing, design and layout.
 Alternatively, as a result of the evaluation process, the reviewers may decide to return the article to the authors for corrections.
 The suggested corrections may be minor, and once made by the author, the article may continue the editorial process; or major, involving partial or total reworking of the work and its submission for re-evaluation.
 In the case of manuscripts approved with minor modifications, the authors must send the corrected paper back to the Journal within 21 days, in a version that includes the changes made.

 When there is a discrepancy of opinion between the two peer reviewers, a third reviewer will be chosen to provide a third opinion and make a final decision on publication.
-The Editorial Board will have the final decision on whether to accept the article and move on to the next stages of the editorial process.
+The Executive Editor and/or the Editorial Board will have the final decision on whether to accept the article and move on to the next stages of the editorial process.

-The referees, for the peer review process, should use the following form for the review of papers.
+The journal thanks all peer reviewers for their time and effort.
+Their contribution is essential to maintain the high quality standards of the journal.
+The reviewers, for the peer review process, should use the following evaluation form for the review of papers.

 Frequency of publication

 The journal, from Issue 1.
-2019, applies a continuous publication system, published on a quarterly basis following a regular publication schedule of four issues per year (January-March, April-June, July-September, October-December).
-The contents of each issue are available in the first month of each quarter.
+2019, publishes on a quarterly basis following a regular publication schedule of four issues per year (January-March, April-June, July-September, October-December).
+The contents of each issue are available in the first month of each quarter (January, April, July, October).

 Open Science policy